Dogfighter (2010 video game): Gameplay

 DogFighter consists of single-player levels as well as multiplayer maps where players congregate online to play against one another.
 DogFighter features different aircraft varying in speed, agility and defense capabilities.

 Players can play against up to 15 opponents in multiplayer game modes such as "DeathMatch", "Team DeathMatch" and "Capture the Flag".
 Single-player modes include a "Tournament" mode where the player can achieve medals for events completed and "Survivor" where they can battle against waves of enemy craft.

 A "Lone Wolf" game mode was released with update version 1.0.2.4 in both single-player and multi-player game modes.

 A teaser trailer, released via YouTube on February 4, 2010 showcased a variety of craft and environments.

 Technology

-DogFighter uses Instinct Studio 2.0, a cross-platform middleware solution created by Instinct Technology.
+DogFighter uses Instinct Engine 2.0, a cross-platform middleware solution created by Instinct Technology.
 The game also uses nVidia PhysX, Scaleform and Fmod.

 Key technological features used in DogFighter include deferred rendering and seamless landscape/outdoor to indoor environment technologies.